LozziKit/microservice-mail-interface/README.md

 $ npm start
 ```

-Installs the dependencies of the app and runs it in the development mode.<br>
+Installs the dependencies of the app and runs it in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in a browser.

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+Any lint errors will appear in the console.

 ```
 $ npm run build`
 ```

-Builds the app for production to the `build` folder.<br>
+Builds the app for production in the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for best possible performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 # Usage

-For a correct usage of this app, the Lozzikit - Mail microservice **must** be running on the machine (for example with the docker-compose configuration file) and the app must be configured with the proper URL to reach the microservice.
+In order for the app to function properly, the Lozzikit - Mail microservice **must** be running on the machine (for example with the docker-compose configuration file) and the app must be configured with the appropriate URL to reach the microservice.

-If the microservice can't be reached at the same address and port as the host of the app then the host must enable Cross-Origin Resource Sharing.
+If the microservice can't be reached at the same address and port as the host of the app, the host must enable Cross-Origin Resource Sharing.

 # Thanks

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project uses the following project:
+This interface uses the following projects:

 * [Material-UI](https://material-ui-next.com/) for the user interface.
 * [React Router DOM](https://reacttraining.com/react-router/) for the routing of the single-page.